Matteo Grandi

 And the turning points in your professional life?

-I would name three.
-The victory of the 2014 edition of the reality cooking show ‘Hell’s Kitchen Italia’, which gave me visibility that would otherwise be difficult to obtain.
-The work of many years conducted alongside a master like Jean-Claude Fugier, in Asia, who offered me the opportunity to learn a method and understand what Asian and French cuisine is, as well as clarifying the concept of excellence .
-The third turning point was to turn on the lights in our rooms, Elena and I, putting our ideas on stage every day.
-Which don’t just concern the kitchen: we like to personally take care of the study of every detail, from the marble tables to the plates and glasses – then entrusting the creation to talented and trusted professional artists.
+I would mention three.
+Winning the 2014 edition of the reality cooking show ‘Hell’s Kitchen Italia,’ which gave me visibility that would have been difficult to achieve otherwise.
+The years of work alongside a master like Jean-Claude Fugier in Asia, which gave me the opportunity to learn a method and understand what Asian and French cuisine are, and clarified the concept of excellence for me.
+The third turning point was lighting up our venues, putting our ideas on display every day.
+Ideas that are not only about cooking: we like to personally take care of every detail, from the marble tables to the dishes and glasses – entrusting their creation to talented and trusted artist-professionals.

 And then there is the other people’s table.

-Certain.
-For Elena and me, eating and drinking is a hobby as well as something related to the profession.
-We really have fun, we relax in going together where food and wine call us.
-I love Anne-Sophie Pic’s style, her use of citrus fruits, her elegance and lightness in the kitchen.
-I am closely and closely concerned with the oriental touch that Takao Takano can give to classic French dishes.
-Then, a dinner with Victor Arguinzoniz-Asador Extebarri is unmissable, for the essentiality of what he proposes, the unique ability to manage wood and embers, modulate temperatures, he is a master of fire.
+Of course.
+For all of us, eating and drinking is a hobby, as well as something related to the profession.
+We really enjoy it, we relax by going together to places where food and wine call us.
+I love Anne-Sophie Pic’s style, her use of citrus fruits, her elegance, and lightness in the kitchen.
+The oriental touch that Takao Takano brings to classic French dishes closely concerns me.
+And a dinner at Victor Arguinzoniz – Asador Extebarri – is unmissable, for the essentiality of what he proposes, his unique ability to handle wood and embers, to modulate temperatures – he is a master of fire.

 What does your typical day at work look like?